wraith-wireless/PyRIC/README.md

 especially when attempting to install (or even just test) outside of a pip installation.

 ### a.
 Requirements
 PyRIC has only two requirements: Linux and Python.
-ATT however, there has been very little testing on kernel 4.x and Python 3 while working out the small bugs continues on Python 2.7 and kernel 3.13.x.
+There has been very little testing (on my side) on kernel 4.x and Python 3 but working out the small bugs continues on Python 2.7 and kernel 3.13.x.

 ### b.
 Install from Package Manager
 Obviously, the easiest way to install PyRIC is through PyPI: